 Hunting for the best garden hose is anything but straightforward.
 The packaging will shout about a hose's flexibility, manoeuvrability, durability and more.
 Add in anti-kink, anti-twist, anti-crush and anti-algae claims and it's hard to know where to start.

-The best garden hoses need to be flexible enough so they're easy to use, but also tough enough to withstand years of rough treatment.
-We've discovered which are easiest to install, reel up and drag around your garden.
+The best garden hoses need to be flexible enough so they're easy to use, but tough enough to withstand years of rough treatment.
+We've discovered which are easiest to install, reel in and drag around your garden.

-We put the most popular garden hose pipes from leading brands such as Hozelock, Gardena, B&Q and Wickes to the test, so that we can tell you which ones will last and remain a pleasure to use.
+We put the most popular garden hose pipes from leading brands such as B&Q, Gardena, Hozelock and Wickes to the test, so that we can tell you which ones will last and remain a pleasure to use.
 We've also tested garden hose spray guns and lances.

-Only logged-in Which? members can view the garden hose test results below.
+Only logged-in Which? members and free account owners can view the garden hose test results.

 Hoses